 But while you can perfect your swing or start a successful business without relying on another person, it doesn’t apply in language learning.
 This is because languages are specifically designed for communicating with other people.
-Without a coach or accountability partner to converse with, it’s like trying to play frisbee by yourself.
+Without a Spanish tutor or accountability partner to converse with, it’s like trying to play frisbee by yourself.

 Research from NTL Institute Organization shows that immediate immersion is by far the most effective way for humans to learn anything.

 If you compare the retention of information between immediate immersion and the traditional (and the most mainstream) way of learning languages, such as school lectures or books, the differences are remarkable.

 This means that 90-95% of everything learned through these methods go through one ear and out the other, and that learning through immersion is up to 18x more effective than learning through classroom lectures.

 The reason why most of us have not achieved everything we want in this world, whether it be finances, language acquisition, love, health, etc. is not because of lack of talent or resources.